Capsella grandiflora

 Capsella grandiflora is a species of flowering plant in the Brassicaceae family.
 It is referred to by the common name grand shepherd's-purse and is a close relative of Arabidopsis thaliana.
-It is predicted together with Capsella orientalis to be the surviving progenitor of Capsella bursa-pastoris.
+It is predicted together with C. orientalis to be the surviving progenitor of C. bursa-pastoris.

 The main signature of this plant compared to other Capsella species is its wide flower petals.
-Together with Capsella rubella, this plant is used as a model plant to study the evolution of self-incompatibility into self-compatibility in plant reproduction.
+Together with C. rubella, the species is used as a model plant to study the evolution of self-incompatibility into self-compatibility in plant reproduction.